 The indicative allocation of European Union funding for the Kolarctic CBC 2014-2020 Programme is 24 718 090 €.
-Availability of the additional European Regional Development Fund (ERDF) allocation for years 2018-2020 of 10 355 241 € is subject to the mid-term review of the CBC by the EU and availability of matching ENI funds.
+Availability of the additional European Regional Development Fund (ERDF) allocation for years 2018-2020 of 10 355 241 € was supposed to be a subject to the mid-term review of the CBC by the EU and availability of matching ENI funds.
+However, the planned matching ENI funds were not available after all, and thus the additional ERDF funding could not be allocated to the programme.

 The Norwegian equivalent funding is in total 7 000 000 € for the programme period.
-The National co-financing from EU Member States, Sweden and Finland is in total 12 359 045 € and from Norway 7 000 000 €.
+The National co-financing from EU Member States, Sweden and Finland is in total 15 248 045 € and from Norway 7 000 000 €.
 The National co-financing from Russia is 12 359 045 €.
 All individual projects shall be requested to allocate their own contribution of a minimum of 10 % of the total project budget.